hofstadter-io/studios-docs/content/getting-started/designing.md

 Design represent the state you wish your application to be in.
 They are data files written in specific formats, called DSLs.
 While the examples are in yaml, you can intermix json, xml, toml, and hof-lang as well.
-[Documentation for Designs](/reference/designs) are found in the reference section of these docs.
+[Documentation for Designs](/reference/designs) are found in the reference section.

 The layout for design (and design-vendor) is as follows: